leejimin-gist/gistpsp.github.io/index.md

 ## Who We Are?

-Our study group is formed for studing **the Algorithm, App, Web development (FE, BE) and the other IT knowledge.**
+Our study group is formed for studying **the Algorithm, App, Web development (FE, BE) and the other IT knowledge.**

 If you have a any question, please freely mail at <agpa22@gist.ac.kr> (Jinyoun_Kim, reader of the crew) .